Vu-citizen/Powershell-AD/README.md

 For example: cd C:\Users\YourUsername\Desktop\AD_PS-master
 3. Edit the names.txt File:

 Add names (e.g., Jason Bourne) to the names.txt file.
 Each line should contain a first and last name.
-Example content for names.txt:
-Jason Bourne
+In my example for names.txt: is Jason Bourne

 4.Click the play button in PowerShell ISE or execute the script
 ### Test User Accounts